Dr. Cooper Q&A

-She always told her grandkids that we could achieve good health through exercise, nutrition and hygiene more than doing anything else.
+She always told her grandkids that we could achieve good health through exercise, nutrition, and hygiene more than doing anything else.
 She worried about antibiotic resistance and believed strongly that physicians should live up to the ‘do no harm’ principle.
 She really was ahead of her time.

 I developed my clinical skills during medical school at London Hospital Medical College, a large referral hospital.
-I was taught that the patient history was the most valuable piece of the medical puzzle.
+I was taught that patient history was the most valuable piece of the medical puzzle.
 I found that getting patients to seriously talk in depth was key to diagnosing medical conditions.

 The research showed that these conditions were largely due to underlying physiologic imbalances, influenced by both genetic and environmental factors involving hormones such as insulin.
-In this incredible environment, I began to dedicate my practice based on the concept that extensive patient evaluation, preventive screening and early intervention are the most effective strategy for every patient’s health and wellness.
+In this incredible environment, I began to dedicate my practice based on the concept that extensive patient evaluation, preventive screening, and early intervention are the most effective strategies for every patient’s health and wellness.
 As a doctor, the concept that I could help reverse patients’ genetic vulnerabilities to ensure a healthier, longer life was beyond exciting to me.

-Much to my disappointment, the movement towards Preventive Medicine within the medical community as a whole largely receded by the mid 1990’s, giving way to managed care, insurance company demands and shorter medical visits for patients.
+Much to my disappointment, the movement towards preventive medicine within the medical community as a whole largely receded by the mid 1990’s, giving way to managed care, insurance company demands, and shorter medical visits for patients.

-Because Preventive Medicine involves physical activity, I became increasingly interested in Sports Medicine and earned a Certificate of Added Qualification in Sports Medicine in 1999.
+Because preventive medicine involves physical activity, I became increasingly interested in sports medicine and earned a Certificate of Added Qualification in Sports Medicine in 1999.

 I immersed myself in sports science because it resonated with my philosophy of preventive medicine and health in general.
 Sports science focuses on the body becoming the best it can be.
 Medical science emerges from health crisis management.
-I wanted to connect the sports science with the science of cardiometabolic health, prescriptive exercise as medicine, exercise physiology, nutrition, prevention and treatment of overtraining syndrome, injury prevention and sports performance.
+I wanted to connect the sports science with the science of cardiometabolic health, prescriptive exercise as medicine, exercise physiology, nutrition, prevention and treatment of overtraining syndrome, injury prevention, and sports performance.
 Combining all of these things gives me additional insight to help patients to not only improve their physiology, but to avoid critical disease and feel and be their best.

 My initial work with some of my patients who were athletes led me to develop an interest in metabolism, which lead to an interest in obesity.
 I dove into the research with a never-ending curiosity.
-These two things are critical in Preventive Medicine because obesity can be a symptom of underlying Cardiometabolic risks.
+These two things are critical in preventive medicine because obesity can be a symptom of underlying cardiometabolic risks.